thomasnordahl-dk/app/README.md

 The PSR-7 `ServerRequestInterface` object and the PSR-17 factory interfaces are available by default for dependency injection to components and services.

-Controllers does not need to be registered with the container, but are autowired.
+Controllers do not need to be registered with the container, but are autowired.

 ```php
 class GetFrontPage implements Controller